Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships/README.md

 This is a provisional draft circulated for discussion; readers are welcome to cite it, noting that revisions may follow in later versions.

-## KMED Computational Modelling
+## KMED-R (Relationships): Partner Dyad Simulator

-KMED simulation resources are avaiable at https://github.com/Peter-Kahl/KMED-Scripts .
+KMED-R simulation resources are avaiable at https://github.com/Peter-Kahl/KMED-R-relationships-partner-dyad-simulator .

 ## Download